Crunchy Gluten-Free Almond Biscotti (Dairy-Free)

 Ingredient Notes/Substitutions:

-- Almond Flour: I used blanched almond flour in this biscotti recipe, but you can also use homemade almond meal for this.
+- Almond Flour: I used blanched almond flour in this gluten free biscotti recipe, but you can also use homemade almond meal for this.
 Just bear in mind that almond meal will make the biscotti slighter browner in color as compared to blanched almond flour.
+If you are allergic to almonds, you may swap out the almond flour for equal amounts of brown rice flour.

-- Gluten-Free All-Purpose Flour: I like using a gluten-free all-purpose flour blend that is made up of lighter flours/starches (such as rice flour, tapioca starch, corn starch) which results in a lighter texture.
+- Gluten-Free All-Purpose Flour: I like using a good-quality gluten-free all-purpose flour blend that is made up of lighter flours/starches (such as rice flour, tapioca starch, corn starch or potato starch) which results in a lighter texture.
 I do NOT recommend using a blend made of heavier flours such as garbanzo bean flour as that will result in a denser texture.
-To make this recipe completely grain-free, you can substitute the GF all-purpose flour with 1/2 cup almond flour and 1/2 cup tapioca starch.
+To make this recipe completely grain-free, you can substitute the gluten-free all-purpose flour with 1/2 cup almond flour and 1/2 cup tapioca starch.

 - Eggs: Eggs are required as a binder in the recipe, but I believe you should be able to use an egg-replacer or aquafaba to replace the eggs if you cannot eat eggs.